Juliette Coffey, MA in Integrative Psychotherapy, MBACP (Accred), Supervisor

 148 High Street

 Warm, caring, confidential counselling for: bereavement, loss & depression, anxiety, relationship issues, abuse, addiction, trauma and dissociation.
-I have extensive experience working with women, especially in the areas of life transition: in relationships, work, motherhood, cancer, illness, retirement and difficulties with partners, including affairs and betrayal.
+I have extensive experience working with women, especially in the areas of life transition: in relationships, work, motherhood, illness, retirement and difficulties with partners, including affairs and betrayal.

 I am also available as a supervisor for the work of other counsellors and have a particular passion for helping students grow to their fullest potential in their own growing professionalism.